TheOdinProject/curriculum/javascript/path.md

 7. PROJECT: jQuery and the DOM /project_events_effects.md
     Build a Snake game, just like you probably played in 2-color on your first cell phone.
-8. Building Widgets
+8. Using jQuery UI to Build Widgets
     /widgets.md
     See the fun side of jQuery by checking out some of the nifty widgets you can build with it.
-9. PROJECT: Widgets
+9. PROJECT: Creating an Image Carousel/Slider
     /project_widgets.md
     Get some practice building widgets of your own by creating an image carousel similar to what you find on many websites in the wild.